 Part 1.
 Organizational Level Security Policies & Cyber Hygiene

 Good security starts with simple, basic security policies at the business/organizational level.
 This extends beyond just website security and is important for all aspects of business.

-Exploiting website level vulnerabilities or “Mr Robot’ing” into a server aren’t the only way to gain access to a website.
-Malware on a company computer could theoretically scrape usernames and passwords or grant backdoor access to a hacker who could steal all kinds of information.
+Exploiting website-level vulnerabilities or “Mr. Robot’ing” into a server aren’t the only ways to gain access to a website.
+Malware on a company computer could theoretically scrape usernames and passwords, steal authentication cookies (a huge but lesser-known problem) or grant backdoor access to a hacker who could steal all kinds of information.
 Banks, not surprisingly, have this down pretty well, but most businesses do not.

 This includes ALL security as a whole.